18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

 To access [Concur](https://travel.gsa.gov/), you will need a **“travel vendor ID”**.
 Use the
 [Vendor Request Management site](https://finance.ocfo.gsa.gov/VendorRequest/co/Stepd.aspx) to request a new vendor ID.
-Please note that you'll need to be on the VPN to access this site.
 (Note: The "travel vendor ID" will show up as "Employee ID" in your Concur profile once it's been issued.)

 **Vendor Request Instructions**